-The database environment's create directory may also be configured using the environment's DB\CONFIG file.
-The syntax of the entry in that file is a single line with the string "set\create\dir", one or more whitespace characters, and the directory name.
+The database environment's create directory may also be configured using the environment's DB_CONFIG file.
+The syntax of the entry in that file is a single line with the string "set_create_dir", one or more whitespace characters, and the directory name.

-The DB\ENV->set\create\dir() method configures operations performed using the specified DB\ENV handle, not all operations performed on the underlying database environment.
+The DbEnv::set_create_dir() method configures operations performed using the specified DbEnv handle, not all operations performed on the underlying database environment.

-The DB ENV->set create dir() method may be called at any time.
+The DbEnv::set_create_dir() method may be called at any time.

-The DB\ENV->set\create\dir() method returns a non-zero error value on failure and 0 on success.
+The DbEnv::set_create_dir() method either returns a non-zero error value or throws an exception that encapsulates a non-zero error value on failure, and returns 0 on success.

 The dir parameter is a directory to be used to create database files.
-This directory must be one of the directories specified via a call to DB\ENV->add\data\dir() (page 216)
+This directory must be one of the directories specified via a call to DbEnv::add_data_dir() (page 230)